betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 duplicate the compilation logic in each repository, this is a known ["code smell"](https://www.geeksforgeeks.org/code-smell-a-general-introduction-and-its-type/).

-Over the last year we have held a few workshops designed to understand what best practices the community follows in the context of MPCI/CD.
-From these workshops several themes have emerged:
+Over the last year, we have held a few workshops designed to understand what best practices the community follows in the context of MPCI/CD.
+From these workshops, several themes have emerged:

 - Treat infrastructure as code.
 - Dependencies.